ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

       serviceTitle: Blogs & Articles
       serviceSubtitle: >-
         This isn't the coolest sentence I've ever typed, but...
 I've written well over a hundred blogs.
-For a lot of businesses in a lot of industries, too.
+For a many businesses in plenty of industries, too.